lm3nitro/Projects/New/Suricata rule development.md

 ## Installation

-These are the commands I used to install Suricata and packages needed:
+These are the commands I used to install Suricata, and packages needed:

 ```
 sudo apt-get install software-properties-common